-With over 500 financial service reviews published since 2006, our editorial team has decades of experience researching the best personal finance products, including the best apps for budgeting.
-When evaluating apps, we look at cost (free may not always be best), how they fit with personal goals, and what value is ultimately offered.
-Continue reading to find out why we’re such big fans of YNAB.
+Our editorial team has decades of experience researching the best personal finance products.
+When we look at the best apps for budgeting, we look at cost (free may not always be best), application towards personal goals, and what value is ultimately being provided.
+Read our review of You Need A Budget for our personal experience and let us explain why we’re such huge fans.

 - No spammy advertising or upsells

 - Ongoing fee applies

 What is YNAB?

 You Need a Budget (YNAB) is a budgeting app/software program that can be used on a regular computer or mobile device.
 It’s also a lifestyle, as it requires you to take a proactive approach to budgeting.
 You’ll give every dollar a job and then adjust as needed between paydays/inflows of money.
 In addition to the app, YNAB is also a financial education company, with tons of useful blog articles and free workshops to help you use the app more efficiently and reach your goals.

 - Cost: $14.99/month or $99/year (with a 34-day free trial)

 - Best budgeting features: You can “give every dollar a job,” so ALL of your money will be budgeted

 In my experience, there’s a bit of a learning curve when you first start using YNAB, but it’s totally worth it to keep going.
 You can even do a budget restart if you need to (I did).